 “I had also been trying to conceive for a year and failing.
 I wondered if my abnormal period pain could be an indication of some underlying condition,” said Rekha.

-Unwilling to ignore her health any longer, Rekha consulted Dr. Rinku.
+Unwilling to ignore her health any longer, Rekha consulted Dr. Priti.

-“Rekha’s ultrasound revealed she had developed endometriotic cysts 6 x 6 cms in size on both her ovaries,” said Dr. Rinku.
+“Rekha’s ultrasound revealed she had developed endometriotic cysts 6 x 6 cms in size on both her ovaries,” said Dr. Priti.

 “Caused by a chronic pelvic disease called endometriosis, endometriotic cysts develop due to a benign growth of endometrial cells in ovaries which resemble the inner lining of the uterus.”